balkisous/Push_Swap/README.md

 # Push_Swap 📚
-Sorted algorithm in a stack
+Sorted algorithm in a stack.

 ## Description 🔍